meyvenil0844-byte/GrandpaDemonPlus-Remastered/README.md

-# Grandpa Demon
+# GrandpaDemonPlus-Remastered
-A mod created by ItzKiba.
+A mod created by meyvenil0844-byte.

 ![Title](resources/readme/difficulties.png)

 ## Overview
-The humble Extreme Demon is the highest difficulty in all of Geometry Dash. **However, there is no possible way that Acheron and ACU should be considered the same difficulty.** Think that there should be more demon difficulties above Extreme?
-Look no further than the **GrandpaDemonPlus Remastered mod!**
+The humble Extreme Demon is the highest difficulty in all of Geometry Dash. **However, there is no possible way that Acheron and ACU should be considered the same difficulty.** Think that there should be more demon difficulties above Extreme? oh? want one Above Grandpa Demom?
+Look no further than the **GrandpaDemonPlus-Remastered mod!**

 ## Features
 * *Up to 6 new demon difficulties* above Extreme Demon!
 * *All Rated Extremes Demon List* integration for choosing the demon difficulties.
 * *2.2 List support!*
 * ***Grandpa Demon!***
+* ****Great Grandpa Demon!!****

 **Additionally, the highest demon difficulties each have their own **animated backgrounds** and **particles** for the level page!*